bmarley/RxRetroBus-seed/README.md

 #### UncachedEvent
 This event will not be cached by the Bus.
 Optionally you can supply the `sticky` flag to this annotation.
-Defaults to `false`; however, if set to `true` it will cache the response until an Activity or Fragment subscribes that event.
-Once done, it will be consumed and removed from the cache.
+Defaults to `false`; however, if set to `true` it will cache the response until an Activity or Fragment subscribes to that tag and the event is consumed.
 Optionally you can also specify whether you want to `debounce` the event.

 ```java